Skip to main content

 • Google My Business: Post at least 1 time per week.

-Crafting a Social Media Calendar
+Crafting a Social Media Content Calendar

 In order to schedule content and post it at the best times to connect with your audience, you must plan it in advance.
 This not only provides you with a roadmap of the content curation and bulk scheduling, but it helps you align your social media marketing with any other corporate activities, initiatives, and external events like holidays and recognition days.

-Whether it’s on an office whiteboard or within a social media scheduling tool, a social media calendar must be accessible to all so it is a reliable resource they can depend on when planning social media content and implementing your social media strategy.
+Whether it’s on an office whiteboard or within a social media scheduling tool, a social media content calendar must be accessible to all so it is a reliable resource they can depend on when planning social media content and implementing your social media strategy.

 Here are a few things that your social media calendar should include: